Last Updated on February 15, 2023 by Timothy Byron Smith

 Carrying out proper maintenance procedures is a guaranteed way to increase your Keurig’s life span.
 Coffee is not a one-way relationship.
 If your coffee machine is working to brew delicious cups of coffee for you, you must make an effort to keep it clean and properly functioning.

-If you don’t already, start following these cleaning steps from TODAY.
+If you don’t already, start following these cleaning steps TODAY.

 1. Refill the Water Reservoir Daily